bcornelusse/ELEC0447-analysis-power-systems/lecture1.md

   - if the voltage cannot be increased, the current must be
   - but  $\text{power lost} = \text{resistance} \times \text{current}^2$        $\rightarrow$  big waste of  energy
   - and large sections of conductors required               $\rightarrow$  expensive and heavy
- - impossible to interrupt a large DC current (no zero crossing), for instance after a short-circuit
+ - Hard to interrupt a large DC current (no zero crossing), for instance after a short-circuit

 ---
 ## Network: ... to present high-voltage AC